CALL: 0418 882 678

 Composite Oil-Based/Solvent-based Interior Floor Finishes

 These wooden floor finishes have natural oils combined with urethanes to enhance wear qualities.
 Interior Floor finishes with a higher urethane content will be more durable than the Pure Tung oil-based finishes mentioned before.
 These finishes can have gloss levels that vary from high gloss to satin.
-Water-based versions are available that have low VOC emissions but they will cost more.
+Water-based versions are available with low VOC emissions but those will cost more.

 Feast Watsons timber floor finishes